jndean/IPUDOOM/README.md

 # Download the doom shareware resource pack (contains the free levels)
 wget https://distro.ibiblio.org/slitaz/sources/packages/d/doom1.wad

-# Run the game.
-It will start a demo - press any key to bring up the main menu.
+# Run the game - it will start a demo, press any key bring up the menu.
+# Uses the CPU to overdraw the components that are not yet ported to IPU
+./build/doom -iwad doom1.wad -width 320 -nosound

+# Run the game without the CPU adding the bits missing from the IPU port,
+# so you can see IPUDoom in its raw ipu-only glory
-./build/doom -iwad doom1.wad -width 320 -nosound -nomouse
+./build/doom -iwad doom1.wad -width 320 -nosound -ipuonly
 ```